status-im/infra-nimbus/README.md

 | http://unstable.hoodi.beacon-api.nimbus.team/   | `geth-01.ih-eu-mda1.nimbus.hoodi`    |
 | http://testing.hoodi.beacon-api.nimbus.team/    | `geth-02.ih-eu-mda1.nimbus.hoodi`    |

+You can check their health on our [status page](https://canary.infra.status.im/status/nimbus-api-endpoints).

 These nodes have no validators attached.

 There are also archives of ERA files: